gutierrezmannix/gutierrezmannix.github.io/about.md

 ---
 PhD Student in Political Science.
 University of Texas at Dallas (2017- ongoing)

-Master of Political Science.
+Masters of Political Science.
 University of Texas at Dallas (2020)

 Graduate Certificate in Economic & Demographic Data Analysis University of Texas at Dallas; Dallas (2020)

 Graduate Teaching Certificate     University of Texas at Dallas (2020)

-Master of Public Policy and Management University of Texas Rio Grande Valley (2016)
+Masters of Public Policy and Management University of Texas Rio Grande Valley (2016)

-Bacherlo in Sociology (Cum Laude) University of Texas at Brownsville (2013)
+### Bachelor in Sociology (Cum Laude) University of Texas at Brownsville (2013)

 ### More Information